Azure/batch-insights/docs/configuration.md

     - CPU
     - GPU

 * `--aggregation <value>` Number in minutes to aggregate the data locally.
-Default to 1 minute
+Defaults to 1 minute

-Example: `--agregation 5` to aggreate for 5 minutes
+Example: `--agregation 5` to aggregate for 5 minutes

 #### `--processes <value>`
-List of process names to monitor comma separated.
+Comma separated list of processes to monitor.

 Example: `--processes notepad.exe,explorer.exe`